Google Ad Manager – A Guide For Publishers

 • 90 million monthly display ad impressions to 200 million monthly display ad impressions based on the country*, and

-• 800,000 monthly video ad impressions monthly.
+• Eight hundred thousand monthly video ad impressions monthly.

-In addition to the ad serving, it provides various decent features including reporting and access to API.
+In addition to the ad serving, it provides various decent features, including reporting and access to API.

-API Access in GAM
+API Access in Google Ad Manager

-However, these features are limited since it is a free version and designed for publishers with a few million impressions.
+However, these features are limited since it is a free version designed for publishers with a few million impressions.
 To use advanced features and serve ad impressions more than the threshold, a publisher has to upgrade to Google Ad Manager 360.

 Google Ad Manager 360

-Basic Terminologies Involved in Google Ad Manager
+Basic Google Ad Manager Terminologies

 • Placement: The pattern of various ad units.